Vecchia approximated Bayesian heteroskedastic Gaussian processes: Heteroskedastic Gaussian processes

-These are sometimes called the ``kriging equations'' \citep{matheron1963principles}.
 The {\em top-left} panel of Figure \ref{fig:mcycle} provides an illustration on the motorcycle data \citep{mass}.
 We shall use this as a running example, returning to other panels over the next several pages.
 The solid line is $\mu_N(\mathcal{X})$ and the dashed 90\% error-bars come from $\Phi^{-1}_{0.90}$ and the diagonal of $\Sigma_N(\mathcal{X})$.
-Maximum likelihood estimated (MLE) hyperparmeters were used.
+Maximum likelihood estimated (MLE) hyperparameters were used.
 The {\em bottom-left} panel plots $\log \tau^2 g$ horizontally.
 Each number indicates the multiplicity of replicates providing a log residual sum-of-squares estimate.

 \citet{goldberg:williams:bishop:1998}'s idea for a heteroskedastic GPs ({\tt hetGP} going forward) extends the constant IID component as $g \mathbb{I}_N \rightarrow \Lambda_N$, where $\Lambda_N$ is a diagonal matrix storing latent $\lambda_1, \dots, \lambda_N$ variables.
 These quantities, or their logarithms to ensure positivity, are placed under a GP prior